 - Symptoms of withdrawal.
-These differ depending on the severity and type of addiction, but common symptoms include cravings, constipation or diarrhea, trembling, seizures, sweating, and abnormal behavior (such as violence).
+These differ depending on the severity and type of addiction, but common symptoms include cravings, constipation or diarrhea, trembling, seizures, sweating, irritability, mood-swings, restlessness, feelings of discomfort, and abnormal behavior (such as violence).

 - Changes in appetite.
 Marijuana use may increase appetite while Cocaine use may do the opposite.
 Additionally, Opioid use may cause nausea and alter an individual’s appetite.